2025-01-04 – An analog clock

 (fn draw-hand [deg center size color] (let [noon (point center.x (- center.y size)) extremity (rotate noon center deg)] (pline center extremity color)))

-…we can even get a nice little "functional" pipeline that draws our clock:
+…we can even get a nice little "functional" pipeline that draws our single-hand clock:

 (fn _G.TIC [] (cls 8) (circb center.x center.y clock-size white-color) (-> (get-seconds) (seconds->clock) (clock->geoclock) (draw-hand center (- clock-size 10) white-color)))